RgbTrouw/Qs-Messenger/README.md

 - Window positioning is off on Windows and a simple fix has been designed.

-- Messages relay delay of 1 second has to be removed / changed to instant forwarding.
+- Messages relay has a delay of 1 second and has to be addapted for instant forwarding.

 - An eronous comma "," will occur in the friends list sql database table.
 This does not affect the list data processing and should be fixed at some point.